-We experience two connected yet different realities: the physical and the spiritual.
-By understanding their connection, you may learn how to become more spiritual.
+We experience two connected yet different realities: the physical and the spiritual, and by understanding their connection, you may learn how to become more spiritual.

 The physical is everything we can engage with our senses.
 On its own, this plane of existence cannot be meaningful.

-To reach a spiritual reality, we must ask ourselves questions that don’t have tangible answers.
-“Who am I?”
-The idea of you has no corporeal form, yet it is as real as the words you’re reading.
+To reach a spiritual reality, we must ask ourselves questions that don’t have tangible answers, for example, “Who am I?”.
+The idea of you has no corporeal form, yet it is as real as the words you’re reading now.